March 10th, 7:30 pm

 With

-Each character, Griff the sensitive, Vinci the cunning rogue, Johnson the innocent, and Zab the Crivain, the cigar-smoking journalist (the most alter ego of the criminal), finally the sergeant, a death figure, feel fragments of Fuller’s personality.
+Each character, Griff the sensitive, Vinci the cunning one, Johnson the innocent, and Zab the crivain, the journalist cigar smoker (the most alter ego of the character), finally the sergeant, a death figure, feel fragments of Fuller’s personality.

 In the presence of